River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Applied Results

-River scum is a rare occurrence, and it is difficult to collect its appearance before it gets too thick.
+River scum is a rare occurrence, and it is difficult to collect images of its appearance before it gets too thick.
 We prepared a time series dataset to focus on the weeks when the scum first appeared, and we extracted frames per ten minutes from some recorded videos at an urban river around a densely populated area.
 A combined sewer station operates upstream of the city river.
-We the show how to apply our method on two weekly time series with a frame every ten minutes, where river scum events have been occurring for several days.
+We demonstrated the application of our method on 5 day's time series with a frame every ten minutes, where river scum events have been occurring for several days.

+For training classification, 884 frame images of scum occurrence in 2021 were used.
+The 13 cameras continuously recorded the scum conditions along an urban river and monitored the scum condition.
+We divided the training and test images in a 9:1 ratio.
+The image was 720 $\times$ 1,280 in both height and width.
+We have prepared 14,404 patches for the deep learning model’s training, and the 1,470 patches for evaluating test accuracy.